Choonster-Minecraft-Mods/CC_Speaker/README.md

 You will be able to download it from Curse when I release it.

+## API Documentation
+You can find the API documentation for the peripheral [here](https://github.com/Choonster/CC_Speaker/wiki/Peripheral-API-Documentation).

 ## Setting up Forge Gradle
 To set up Forge Gradle, run `gradlew setupDecompWorkspace`.